-63. Analyte recovery should normally be determined by fortification within a range corresponding to 1-10 times the LCL, or at the MRL, or at a level of special relevance to the samples analysed.
+62. Analyte recovery should normally be determined by spiking within a range corresponding to 1-10 times the LCL, or at the MRL, or at a level of particular relevance to the samples being analysed.
 The level of addition may be changed intermittently or regularly, to provide information on analytical performance over a range of concentrations.
-Recovery at levels corresponding to the LCL and MRL is particularly important.
-In cases where blank material is not available (e.g. where inorganic bromide is to be determined at low levels) or where the only available blank material contains an interfering compound at an acceptably low level, the spiking level for recovery should be \geq 3 times the level present in the blank material.
+Recovery at levels corresponding to the RL and MRL is particularly important.
+In cases where blank material is not available (e.g. where inorganic bromide is to be determined at low levels) or where the only available blank material contains an interfering compound, the spiking level for recovery should be \geq 3 times the level present in the blank material.
 The analyte (or apparent analyte) concentration in such a blank matrix should be determined from multiple test portions.
-If necessary, recoveries must also be reported.
-They must be determined from the matrix used in spiking experiments and the blank values should not be higher than 30% of the residue level corresponding to the LCL.
+If necessary, recoveries should be corrected by blank values.
+Blank values and uncorrected recoveries must also be reported.
+They must be determined from the matrix used in spiking experiments and the blank values should not be higher than 30% of the residue level corresponding to the RL.

-64. As far as practicable, the recovery of all components defined by the MRL should be determined routinely.
+63. As far as practicable, the recovery of all components defined by the MRL should be determined routinely.
 Where a residue is determined as a common moiety, routine recovery may be determined using the component that either normally predominates in residues or is likely to provide the lowest recovery.